AlexAntartico/intro_webpage/README.md

 To do:

-- remove the strong from nav @ header
+- remove the strong from nav @ header Done
-- correct header width "ss"
+- correct header width "ss" Done
+- add box-sizing: border-box; and remove the overflow weird attribute Done
+- add a "made with love" at the bottom Done
+- added a fa-2x to footer icons